History of Spain: Transition to democracy

 The Spanish transition to democracy or new Bourbon restoration started with Franco's death on 20 November 1975, while its completion is marked by the electoral victory of the socialist PSOE on 28 October 1982.

 Under its current (1978) constitution, Spain is a constitutional monarchy.
 It comprises 17 autonomous communities (Andalusia, Aragon, Asturias, Balearic Islands, Canary Islands, Cantabria, Castile and León, Castile–La Mancha, Catalonia, Extremadura, Galicia, La Rioja, Community of Madrid, Region of Murcia, Basque Country, Valencian Community, and Navarre) and two autonomous cities (Ceuta and Melilla).

 Between 1978 and 1982, Spain was led by the Unión del Centro Democrático governments.

 In 1981 the 23-F coup d'état attempt took place.
 On 23 February Antonio Tejero, with members of the Guardia Civil entered the Congress of Deputies, and stopped the session, where Leopoldo Calvo Sotelo was about to be named prime minister.
-Officially, the coup d'état failed thanks to the intervention of King Juan Carlos.
-Spain joined NATO before Calvo-Sotelo left office.
+Officially, the coup d'état failed thanks to the intervention of King Juan Carlos I. Spain joined NATO before Calvo-Sotelo left office.

 Along with political change came radical change in Spanish society.
 Spanish society had been extremely conservative under Franco, but the transition to democracy also began a liberalization of values and social customs.

 Felipe González signing the treaty of accession to the European Economic Community on 12 June 1985.